onedr0p/home-ops/README.md

 To prefix this, I should mention that I only use one domain name for internal and externally facing applications.
 Also this is the most complicated thing to explain but I will try to sum it up.

-On Opnsense under `Services: Unbound DNS: Overrides` I have a `Domain Override` set to my domain with the address pointing to my _non-cluster service_ CoreDNS server IP.
-This allows me to use [Split-horizon DNS](https://en.wikipedia.org/wiki/Split-horizon_DNS). [external-dns](https://github.com/kubernetes-sigs/external-dns) reads my clusters `Ingress`'s and inserts DNS records containing the sub-domain and service IP into the _non-cluster service_ CoreDNS service.
-The records are stored into a _non-cluster service_ etcd instance.
+On Opnsense under `Services: Unbound DNS: Overrides` I have a `Domain Override` set to my domain with the address pointing to my _non-cluster service_ CoreDNS load balancer IP.
+This allows me to use [Split-horizon DNS](https://en.wikipedia.org/wiki/Split-horizon_DNS). [external-dns](https://github.com/kubernetes-sigs/external-dns) reads my clusters `Ingress`'s and inserts DNS records containing the sub-domain and load balancer IP (of ingress-nginx) into the _non-cluster service_ CoreDNS service.
+The records are stored into a _non-cluster service_ etcd instance without persistence.

 ---